 Not: Jim sighed, “I can’t take this anymore.”

-Though you read them in school readers and classic fiction, attribution tags such as use of reply, retort, exclaim, and declare have become clichéd and archaic.
+Though you read them in school readers and classic fiction, attribution tags such as replied, retorted, exclaimed, and declared have become clichéd and archaic.

-You’ll still see them occasionally, but I suggest not using them.
+You’ll still see them occasionally, but I suggest avoiding them.

 Often no attribution is needed.